VatsaDev/Lilith/README.md

 # Lilith
-Using the Lilith optimizer on nanogpt, also adding a TRL scheduler to it
+Using the Lilith optimizer on nanogpt, also adding a TLR scheduler to it

 ## Running tests
  - Test 1, Lilith default params, using cosine LR, AdamW params from Karpathy, cosine LR